utumenbayar-miu/CS568-Assign7-Axios/README.md

 	hobbies: ["motorcycle", "pool billiards"]
 }
 ```
-2. Implement the CRUD operations in React that makes API calls to the back-end API using **axios**.
+2. Implement the CRUD operations in React that makes API calls to the back-end API using **Axios**.
-3. Create a new project.
-Convert the functional components to **class-based components**.

 ## Extra
 **Containerize** the application so it runs with one command.